 90 rooms are decorated in pastel colors, Wi-Fi.
 Restaurant (three halls, European and Ukrainian cuisine).
 Additional services include a meeting room, translation services, ATM, currency exchange, transfer, parking.
 Tershakovtsiv Street, 6A.
 Phones: +38 032 242 40 02 (reception), +38 032 275 72 14 (reservation).

 Hotel “Dnister Premier Hotel”.
 The hotel is located in the historic center of Lviv near the old park.
 The hotel offers a panorama of the old city.
-3 conference rooms with the necessary equipment, 2 meeting rooms, business center.
-Recreation complex includes a sauna and Thai massage.
+3 conference rooms with all necessary equipment, 2 meeting rooms, business center.
+Its recreation complex includes a sauna and Thai massage.

-165 comfortable rooms with air conditioning, Wi-Fi completely renovated in 2011.
-Restaurant “Dnister” on the second floor with an outdoor terrace and views of the old park.
+165 comfortable rooms with air conditioning, Wi-Fi were completely renovated in 2011.
+There is a restaurant “Dnister” on the second floor with an outdoor terrace offering views of the old park.

 Additional services: billiards, sauna, beauty salon, solarium, conference room, ATM, city tours, bicycle rental, car rental, transfer, parking.
 Mateyka Street, 6.
 Phones: +38 032 297 43 05, +38 032 297 43 06 (reception), +38 032 297 43 17, +38 032 297 43 26 (reservation).

 Hotel “George”.
-Elegant architectural monument of the Austro-Hungarian Empire.
+It is an elegant architectural monument of the Austro-Hungarian Empire.
 One of the most historic hotels in Ukraine and Europe.

 87 rooms of different categories, Wi-Fi.
 Restaurant “George” (Ukrainian and European cuisine).
 Additional services include a meeting room, translation services, excursions, ATM.
 Mickiewicz Square, 1.
 Phones: +38 032 232 62 36, +38 032 232 62 32.